How We Became Nederland

 The last small boom was in the 1940s, when demand for tungsten again picked up during World War II.
 But once again, as demand for tungsten fell, the town was left to a small group of miners, farmers, ranchers, and summer people.
 Eventually the theater, bowling alley, stores, and banks closed.

 Nederland in the 1960s saw a steady increase in population, starting with “hippies” who brought a vibrant music scene and a new lifestyle to the sleepy valley.
 By the 1990s, Nederland’s population had grown quite a bit, accounting for new residents who commuted all along the Front Range for work.
 At this time, Barker Meadow was developed into the town’s only shopping center and plans were underway to spruce up downtown to attract more tourist and encourage local residents to spend their dollars in town, instead of “down the hill” in Boulder.

 At the turn of the 21st century, the town’s population growth had leveled out.
 New attractions brought increased tourism and increased revenue to local businesses.
 A new fire station and new library solidified Nederland’s position as the hub of the Peak to Peak Community.
 Townsfolk now wonder what the future will bring… what will Nederland’s next boom look like?
 Its next bust?
 How will we retain the town’s unique character as the times around it change?
 One thing is certain: Nederland is a town like no other, and probably always will be.

-— History courtesy of the Nederland Area Historical Society and Katrina Harms.
+— History courtesy of the Nederland Area Historical Society, Katrina Harms, and Town Staff.